dantaeyoung/metatool-attentional-mediums-fa24/esphome/README.md

 In terminal,
 - type `esphome wizard metatool1.yaml`.
 A wizard should appear!
-- Give your ESPHome a name. e.g. 'metatool1' or 'livingroom'.
+- Give your ESPHome a name. e.g. 'dan_metatool1' or 'dan_livingroom'.
 - The platform is `esp32`.
 - For the board, type in `esp32-s3-devkitc-1`.
 - For wifi, type in the wifi SSID and password.
 We'll be able to add multiple networks later.
 - Lastly, for OTA password, set a password, if you wish - I recommend just pressing enter.

-It should create a `metatool1.yaml` file in the directory it is currently in!
+It should create a `dan_metatool1.yaml` file in the directory it is currently in!

 Open the file in a editor of your choice (such as Visual Studio Code).

 Add in this code at the end of the YAML file:
 ```
+web_server:
+  port: 80

 light:
   - platform: neopixelbus
+    id: "neopixel_light"
     type: GRB
     variant: WS2812
     pin: GPIO48
     num_leds: 60
-    name: "NeoPixel Light
+    name: "NeoPixel Light"
 ```

 # 'Flash' and Run ESPHome file

-In terminal, type `esphome run metatool1.yaml`.
+- In terminal, type `esphome run metatool1.yaml`.

+- On your first run, things might download from scratch, so this may take some time.
+Eventually, it will ask you for which option to upload to.
+Choose the one that starts with `/dev/cu.wchusb`:
+  -  `  [2] /dev/cu.wchusbserial57640500571 (USB Single Serial)`
+  - Enter '2'.

+- The code should be 'flashed', or uploaded to the board.

+# Interacting with the board

+There are many different ways we'll be interacting with the board, but for now, we'll be using the built-in web server.

+Go to `http://dan_metatool1.local/`, or whatever you have named your board.
+You'll see something like the below: !(images/esphome_web_interface.png)[images/esphome_web_interface.png]